Lokeh/wisp/README.md

 ## Reset a ghost blog password

 Since I'm not too bright, I always forget what I set my password to while working on my blog locally.
-So I wrote a tool to reset my password for me.
+So I wrote a tool to reset my password for me. **OBVIOUSLY DO NOT USE THIS IN PRODUCTION UNLESS YOU CHANGE YOUR PASSWORD RIGHT AWAY.**

 I only tested this with node v0.10.35 and OS X. Normally I'm all about io.js but Ghost requires node v0.10, so I'm usually using v0.10 when working on a project in Ghost.